 “As magnesium is well absorbed through the skin, adding some flakes into your bath, or a foot bath, is a great way to top up your levels.
 The options are Epsom Salts (sulphate) or Magnesium Flakes (chloride), both of which are largely associated with wellbeing and muscle recovery.
 Both supplements have proven benefits, however research suggests that Magnesium Chloride is the more efficient choice since it has a broader spread of benefits and has a lower potential for toxicity.” – Kim Pearson, Nutritionist and Weight Loss Specialist.

-We work closely with Cardiff University to absorption test our transdermal magnesium range, providing absolute confidence in the efficacy of our Magnesium Flakes.
-Our continuation of research in this field has led us to work with St Mark's Hospital, London, for the world's first clinical study investigating transdermal magnesium supplementation as an alternative to IV infusions.
+We work closely with Cardiff University to carry out transdermal magnesium absorption research, providing absolute confidence in the efficacy of our Magnesium Flakes.
+Our continuation of research in this field has led us to work with St Mark's Hospital, London, for the world's first clinical study investigating transdermal magnesium as an alternative to IV infusions.

-While the appearance and application may be similar, the ‘unseen’ difference in absorption between Magnesium Flakes and Epsom Salts is what really sets these two compounds apart.
+Almost half of us (42%) are taking a relaxing bath at least once a week.
+While the appearance and application may be similar, the ‘unseen’ difference in absorption between Magnesium Flakes vs Epsom Salts is what really sets these two compounds apart.